Boom Corp. raises $1.8M to make social games like Boom Slingers

 Boom Slingers

 Boom Slingers is a turn-based battle game that debuted in December and has gained 1.5 million players around the world.
-The company refers to it as “Worms meets Angry Birds” with physics based action.
+The company refers to it as “Worms meets Angry Birds” with physics-based action.
 It has bullet-time mechanics and a plethora of weapons and characters to unlock.

-Boom Slingers has colorful and easy-to-approach visuals combined with its smooth game play, said Minna Eloranta, cofounder and CEO of Boom Corp., in an email to GamesBeat.
+Boom Slingers has colorful and easy-to-approach visuals combined with its smooth game play, said Minna Eloranta, a cofounder and the CEO of Boom Corp., in an email to GamesBeat.
 The company has actively updated the game and is planning to add more community features and ways for people to connect inside the game.

 “We value communities and how games bring people together,” Eloranta said.
 “We are creating games for future generations who are inherently social.
 We believe that mobile is the most accessible platform to bring different kinds of people to play games together.
 To achieve this we are creating a workplace that nurtures creativity and supports people from diverse backgrounds to make the best possible games.”